Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation

 Reinforcement learning (RL) has emerged as the leading framework for solving Markov Decision Processes (MDPs)\cite{bertsekas2012dynamic, puterman2014markov} in scenarios where system dynamics are unknown\cite{sutton2018reinforcement, bertsekas2019reinforcement}.
 Its recent advancements have powered groundbreaking achievements like AlphaGo~\cite{silver2016mastering, silver2017mastering} or ChatGPT~\cite{brown2020language}.
 Despite the predominant focus on infinite-horizon MDPs in the RL literature, many practical applications are characterized by finite decision-making horizons.
 Addressing this gap, the present work tackles the problem of learning optimal policies in finite-horizon MDPs via low-rank tensor decompositions.

 RL is rooted in dynamic programming (DP), where the key challenge involves solving the Bellman equations (BEqs)~\cite{bellman1966dynamic}.
 This enables the estimation of the optimal value functions (VFs), which represent cumulative rewards.
-Optimal VFs are subsequently used to derive optimal policies, formalized as mappings that take a state as input and output an action.
-The main difference between DP and RL is that DP is \emph{model-based}, relying on known MDP dynamics or a model, whereas RL is \emph{model-free}, using sampled data and stochastic approximation to estimate the VFs.
+Optimal VFs are subsequently used to derive optimal policies, formalized as mappings that take a state as input and output an action. {In this work, we adopt this classical policy iteration perspective and focus on VF approximation as the core computational step for learning near-optimal policies in finite-horizon MDPs.} The main difference between DP and RL is that DP is \emph{model-based}, relying on known MDP dynamics or a model, whereas RL is \emph{model-free}, using sampled data and stochastic approximation to estimate the VFs.
 RL faces two primary challenges: (i) the curse of dimensionality, where the number of VFs to estimate grows exponentially with the size of the state and action spaces~\cite{sutton2018reinforcement, bertsekas2019reinforcement}, and (ii) high sample complexity, as RL methods often require a large number of samples to accurately estimate VFs~\cite{kakade2003sample}.
 These challenges are further exacerbated in finite-horizon MDPs, where policies, and consequently VFs, are not stationary~\cite{puterman2014markov}.
 Even if the state happens to be the same at two different time points, the optimal action is likely to differ.
 To alleviate these problems in infinite-horizon MDPs, VF approximation schemes have been proposed~\cite{bertsekas1996neuro}.
 These typically involve postulating \emph{parametric} mappings from state-action pairs to VFs, e.g., linear models or neural networks (NNs)~\cite{lagoudakis2003least, mnih2015human, cervino2021multi}.
 However, VF approximation has not been thoroughly studied in finite-horizon MDPs.